willowec/pressure-mat/prototypes/c_spi/Readme.md

 ## build error: wrong compiler

-If you compile the project and get a ton of errors about assembly instructions not being recognized, it is lieky because the wrong compiler is being used.
+If you compile the project and get a ton of errors about assembly instructions not being recognized, it is likely because the wrong compiler is being used.
 To fix this, cd into build and remove CMakeCache.txt, then rebuild:

     cd build
     rm CMakeCache.txt